RaydenSec/RaydenSec/README.md

-- 👋 Hi, I’m Rayden Wang (Baskerville)
+# Hi, I'm Rayden Wang (Baskerville) 👋

-- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently studying Computer Science at UNSW, learning computer networks in my own time and trying to learn CTFs from TryHackMe.
-- 💞️ I’m looking to collaborate on fun programs to improve my coding and security knowledge.
+# Interests
+- Microsoft Entra and Defender Administration
+- Server and AD Administration
+- Computer Networks
+- Firewall Configuration

+# Current Projects 🚀
+- Doing internships at 2 MSPs
+- Managing the IT and Security of my family's retail and e-commerce business

+# Certifications
+- Cisco CCNA
+- CompTIA A+, Network+, Security+

+# Plans for my Github
+- Will start documenting projects and labs

+# Contact 📫
-- 📫 How to reach me -> raydenwang883@gmail.com
+- How to reach me -> raydenwang883@gmail.com

 <!---
 RaydenSec/RaydenSec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.